 I have read, understand, and agree to abide by the terms of the Internet/Network Acceptable Use Policy for Students.
 All rules regarding network and internet access, including email will be available in hard copy in each principal's office.
-Should I commit any violation or in any way misuse the network / internet, I understand that my access privilege may be revoked, that school disciplinary action may be taken against me under the Student Code of Conduct, and that this may affect my class grade.
+Should I commit any violation or in any way misuse the network/internet, I understand that my access privilege may be revoked, that school disciplinary action may be taken against me under the Student Code of Conduct, and that this may affect my class grade.

 Student Name (please print)

 Street Address

-City State

-Zip Code
+City State Zip Code

 Home Phone Homeroom Teacher

 Student Signature

 Date

-Parent(s) / Guardian(s) Agree ement
+Parent(s)/Guardian(s) Agreement

-the terms of the school distr this access is being provided t harmless and indemnify the s gal guardian, I have read, understand and agree that marict's Internet/Network Acceptable Use Policy for Studto the students for educational purposes only.
-I agree school district for any fees, expenses, or damages incurse of the network, access to the internet, or computers. dents.
-I understand that that this policy will hold irred as a result of my
+As the student's parent or legal guardian, I have read, understand, and agree that my child shall comply with the terms of the school district's Internet/Network Acceptable Use Policy for Students.
+I understand that this access is being provided to the students for educational purposes only.
+I agree that this policy will hold harmless and indemnify the school district for any fees, expenses, or damages incurred as a result of my child's purposeful use or misuse of the network, access to the internet, or computer equipment.

-Parent Name (please print)
+Parent/Guardian Name (please e print)

 Street Address

-City State

-Zip Code
+City State Zip Code

-Cell Phone Email Address
+Cell Phone Email

-Parent Signature
+Parent/Guardian Signature

 Date